risc0/risc0/bonsai/ethereum-relay/README.md

 4. The corresponding `Image ID` and the Bonsai Relay Smart Contract `0xB..` can be used to construct and deploy the Smart Contract `A` to Ethereum.
 5. Send a transaction to Smart Contract `A` to trigger a `Callback request` event that the Bonsai Relay will catch and forward to Bonsai.
 6. Once Bonsai has generated a proof of execution, the Bonsai Relay will forward this proof along with the result of the computation to the Bonsai Relay Smart Contract.
-7. This triggers a verification of the proof on-chain, and only upon successful verification, the result of the computation will be forwarded to the original requester Smart Contract `A`.
+7. This triggers a verification of the proof on-chain, and only upon successful verification, the result of the computation will be forwarded to the original requester Smart Contract `A` via the `invoke_callback` function.

-### Publish mode
+### REST API
-As an alternative to trigger a `Callback request` from Ethereum as described by step 5, the request can be sent directly to the Bonsai Relay via an HTTP REST API.
+As an alternative to sending a `Callback request` from Ethereum as described by step 5, the request can be sent directly to the Bonsai Relay via an HTTP REST API.
 Then, the remaining steps will flow as above.
 The following example explains how to do that.

-#### Example Usage
+#### Example
 The following example assumes that the Bonsai Relay is up and running with the server API enabled, and that the memory image of your `ELF` is already registered against Bonsai with a given `IMAGE_ID` as its identifier.